praw-dev/praw/docs/pages/useful_scripts.rst

     A website that displays reddit stories under the guise of Python or Java code.

-`Reddit Notifier <https://github.com/nemec/reddit-notify>`_ for Gnome3
+`reddit Notifier <https://github.com/nemec/reddit-notify>`_ for Gnome3
-    Integrates with Unity and Gnome Shell to display new Reddit mail as it arrives.
+    Integrates with Unity and Gnome Shell to display new reddit mail as it arrives.

 `Link Unscripter <https://github.com/sparr/reddit-link-unscripter>`_